 Please Note!
-The Celeron Processor requires special caps to hold it in place (these caps are bundled with the motherboard).
-(See Figures 2-5 and 2-6.)
+The Celeron processor requires special caps to hold it in place (these caps are bundled with the motherboard).
+(See Figures 2-4 and 2-5.)

-- 1. Lift both URM arms to an upright position. - 2.
-Slide the Celeron processor into the socket, noting that the notches need to line up. - 3.
-Slide the special Celeron caps over the ends of the retention arms.
+1. Lift both URM arms to their upright positions.

+2. Slide the Celeron processor into the socket making sure that the notches line up.

+3. Slide the special Celeron caps over the ends of the retention arms.
 Make sure the arrows face outward and that the Left (L) and Right (R) caps are on the appropriate sides of the URM.
-The caps should snap into place. - 4.
-To remove the caps, pull out on the tab (arrows points to tab), then pull up.
+The caps should snap into place.

+4. To remove the caps, pull out on the tab (arrows points to tab) and then pull up.